 (ii) it is able to grant the rights granted or purported to be granted under the Agreement is able fully to perform its obligations hereunder; and

-(iii) it has all licences, permits and other regulatory consents required to perform its obligations under this Agreement (for the avoidance of doubt, Customer acknowledges that Customer must obtain and maintain a licence to use the Yammer Network or Workplace Instance during the Term).
+(iii) it has all licences, permits and other regulatory consents required to perform its obligations under this Agreement (for the avoidance of doubt, Customer acknowledges that Customer must obtain and maintain a licence to use Teams, Yammer or Workplace during the Term).

 (d) Each party must comply with all applicable laws in the performance of its obligations and exercise of its rights under this Agreement.